Antrim and Newtownabbey has the lowest overall average rates increase, of all NI Councils, since 2015

-At a Special meeting on 13 February, Antrim and Newtownabbey Borough Council agreed its District Rate, which will come into effect on 1st April 2017.
+At a Special Council meeting on 12 February 2018, the Council agreed its District Rates, which come into effect on 1 April 2018.

-The Regional Rate, the portion of all Rates bills which is determined by the Northern Ireland Assembly, and the same across all Council areas, has yet to be set.
+The Regional Rate, the portion of all Rates bills, which is determined by the Northern Ireland Assembly and is the same across all Council areas, has yet to be set.

 This is a rate for household and all residential properties, with bills based on the capital value of your home.